 Petunias are among the most widely grown summer flowers, both for their outstanding beauty and for their natural pest repellent properties.
 In fair warning, petunia germination can be a little challenging.
 The seeds must be exposed to some light but this, of course, makes them vulnerable to drying out.
 Lightly press the tiny seeds of Petunia Neptune Shades into the surface of some Yates Black Magic Seed Raising Mix.
 Keep the pot in a shaded spot and cover with plastic wrap or a sheet of glass.
 Avoid dislodging the tiny seeds by watering with a mister or by wetting from the base.
 After germination, transplant to larger pots and then into a sunny spot in the garden.

-Dahlias bring beautiful bold flowers into the garden during summer.
-They come in a gorgeous range of colours from whites, buttery cream, yellow and salmon through to bright pink, rich red and multi-toned flowers.
-It’s hard to believe one type of plant can have so many flower shapes, which include pompoms, anenomones, cactus, single and collarette.
-Flowers can be small or grow to the size of a dinner plate.
+Dahlias are the bold centrepiece flowers you need in your summer garden.
+They come in a gorgeous range of colours: whites, buttery cream, yellow and salmon through to bright pinks, rich reds and multi-toned flowers.
+It’s hard to believe a single species can have so many flower shapes!
+Classic bloom shapes include pompoms, anemones, cactus, singles and collarettes.
+Flowers can be petite, or grow to the size of a dinner plate!
 Dahlias can be grown from tubers and take around 2 months to flower.
-Dahlias can also be grown from seed, such as Yates Dahlia Cinderella, which is a compact dahlia that produces a long lasting display of bold and bright blooms.
-It’s ideal for massed garden colour, borders and pots and the plants can continue to perform for years.

 Before planting dahlia tubers or sowing seed into a sun drenched spot in the garden, enrich the area first with some Yates Dynamic Lifter Organic Plant Food which will provide the new plants with gentle, slow release organic nutrients as they establish.